Phylum: Basidiomycota

-A common waxcap of cropped pasture and churchyards, like nearly all waxcaps Hygrocybe chlorophana is an autumn and early winter species.
-These lovely yellow fungi are generally found in small trooping groups; they are sometimes seen in churchyards, but sheep-grazed upland commons are usually much better places to try.
+A common waxcap of cropped pasture and parkland, like nearly all waxcaps Hygrocybe chlorophana is an autumn and early winter species.
+These lovely golden fungi are generally found in small trooping groups; they are sometimes seen in churchyards, but sheep-grazed upland commons are usually much better places to try.

-Although generally considered edible, Golden Waxcaps are easily confused with other inedible yellow waxcap species.
+Golden Waxcaps are all too easily confused with other yellow waxcap species.

 ![]() |